WhatsApp Integration

 About

-If you would like to send and receive messages from a WhatsApp Business account through Echo, you can integrate your WhatsApp Business account into Echo.
+If you would like to send and receive messages from a WhatsApp Business account through Echo, you can create a WhatsApp Business API account in Echo.

 Using WhatsApp through a Third-Party App (Like Echo)